 |

 II,59.
-“THE just judgement” (2Th 1:5) of our Christ, is known by the fact of the transformation of bodies, of regions and of worlds; his forbearance, (makes known) those who struggle against virtue, and his mercy, especially those who are objects of his providence, without their being deserving. [p85] |
+“THE just judgement” (2Th 1:5) of our Christ, is made known by the fact of the transformation of bodies, of regions and of worlds; his forbearance, [is made known] by those who strive against virtue; and his mercy, especially by those who are the undeserving recipients of his providence. [p85] |

 2,59.
 [173] Μαρτυρες της του κυριου ημων Χ. μακροθυμιας εισιν οι τηι αρετηι αντικειμενοι, κηρυκες δε του μεγαλου ελεους αυτου ων προνοει αναξιων. |